telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/chart-data.md

 	StringChartData barCategoryData = new StringChartData(new List<string> { "category 1", "category 2", "category 3" });
 	NumericChartData barValueData = new NumericChartData(new List<double> { 1, 2, 3 });
-	FormulaChartData barSeriesTitle = new WorksheetFormulaChartData(worksheet, "Sheet1!A1");
+	FormulaChartData barSeriesTitle = new WorkbookFormulaChartData(workbook, "Sheet1!A1");

 	barSeriesGroup.Series.Add(barCategoryData, barValueData, new FormulaTitle(barSeriesTitle));